Our 2021 Nautilus Season!

 The Nautilus Awards has a unique three-tier system of judging books that offers a deliberate course of examination and scrutiny designed to sort and distinguish books, as they are assessed against a carefully prepared list of notable characteristics.
 This process is detailed and labor-intensive.
 It is carried out by three teams of highly qualified, experienced reviewers whose successful careers as editors, writers, librarians, schoolteachers, engaged parents, psychologists, health professionals, poets, and bookstore owners are matched with a passion for books that offer new ideas and options for a better world for everyone.
 We honor these special people for their dedication and commitment to the Nautilus Awards program.

 Each book is evaluated by at least two reviewers at each level.
 Silver Winners are nominated from each category by the readers of Team #2, and these titles are then passed along to the third team where the Silver, Gold, and Grand Winners are chosen.
 It is for this reason that we ask you to send us four copies of your books.
-Our current reviewers live in five different states in USA.
+Our current reviewers live in six different states in USA.
 During the season, our office mails batches of Books in each category to their respective reviewers, about every two weeks.
 We need one copy to have for reference in the office - thus, when you enter the same book in multiple categories, we only need three additional books in each of those categories.

 This is a multifaceted process that is carefully monitored.
 Each reviewer uses our meticulously prepared Evaluation Form for assessing each book, assigning individual scores to a long list of parameters that will produce the rating for each book, as well as qualitative comments.
 Two reviewers must agree on each Silver nominee.
 Consensus is also required at the Judges Team (third level) for selecting the Silver, Gold, and Grand Award Winners.